Magnetized Decaying Turbulence in the Weakly Compressible Taylor-Green Vortex: Results

 While the total energy and spectra of the kinetic and magnetic reservoirs can broadly describe the isolated behavior of the different energy reservoirs, examining the energy transfer within and between reservoirs using the analysis described in Section \ref{sec:energy_transfer_analysis} can provide deeper insights into the physical phenomena, including demonstrating the mechanisms that are responsible for the transfer of energy.
 The shell-to-shell energy transfer fluxes examined in this section demonstrate the flux from wavenumber $Q$ to wavenumber $K$ within and between energy reservoirs via different pathways.

 Figure \ref{fig:shell_to_shell_cascade} shows the energy transfer \textit{within} the kinetic (left) and magnetic (right) energy reservoirs via advection and compression in the \MsMa{0.2}{1} simulation at $t=0.77 T$ (top) and at $t=5.16 T$ (bottom).
 This plot encapsulates the energy transfer of a turbulent cascade.
 Near the beginning of the simulation in the top panels, most of the energy is in large scale modes, with energy from larger $Q$ wavenumbers moving to smaller $K$ wavenumbers.
-The bulk of the energy transferred is at nearly-equal scales of $Q$ to $K$, meaning that the energy transfer is between similar physical scales.
-Note that the energy transfer shown in this figure is solely within the kinetic and magnetic reservoirs -- there is no energy transfer shown between these reservoirs (although it is occurring, as will be discussed in the next paragraph).
+Note that the energy transfer is constrained to the diagonal because the bulk of the energy transfer is local, occurring between comparable scales of $Q$ to $K$.
+White space fills the off-diagonals because very little nonlocal energy transfer occurs internally within reservoirs.
+The energy transfer shown in this figure is solely within the kinetic and magnetic reservoirs -- there is no energy transfer shown between these reservoirs (although it is occurring, as will be discussed in the next paragraph).
 In the simulation shown here, the magnetic energy transfer is larger in magnitude than the kinetic energy transfer.
 In all simulations, the magnetic energy transfer extends to higher wavenumbers more rapidly than the kinetic energy.
 After the flow has decayed into turbulence (as shown in the bottom panels), energy transfer to smaller local scales happens across the resolved modes down to numerical dissipation scales.
 At large wavenumbers ($Q > 16$), the energy transfers are scale-local and of comparable magnitude.
 This phenomenon continues to at least $Q \simeq 200$ in both the kinetic and magnetic energy transfer -- i.e., to much larger wavenumbers than an inertial range is observed (see, e.g., Figure~\ref{fig:spectra_over_time}).
 Thus, the effective (numerical) viscosity and resistivity are not affecting the turbulent cascade encoded by these transfers to a significant degree.